Andrew Wilkinson

 About Andrew Wilkinson

-Andrew Wilkinson is an associate in the litigation department at Lamson Dugan & Murray LLP.
-His areas of expertise include personal injury defense, medical malpractice defense, and other litigation defense matters.
+Andrew Wilkinson is a partner practicing in construction and transportation litigation at Lamson Dugan & Murray LLP.
+His areas of expertise include contracts, collections, dispute resolution, and other litigation defense matters.
 Andrew has extensive first chair jury trial experience in civil and criminal cases.
 Before moving to Omaha, he practiced civil defense litigation in Waco, Texas and criminal defense in West Lafayette, Indiana.
 He has earned his clients favorable defense results at trial, including Take Nothing Judgments and Not Guilty verdicts.
 Andrew also has experience in appellate practice, including acting as lead attorney on a matter transferred to the Indiana Supreme Court during his second year of practice.

 16 Jan, 2023